p-gsd/photon-kitty/README.md

 ![photon screenshot](screenshot.png)

-With the current state of rss readers, which are archaic, or use electron for rendering, photon wants to bring a "fresh look" withing a lightweight package.
+With the current state of rss readers, which are archaic, or use electron for rendering, photon wants to bring a "fresh look" within terminal, with pictures!

 ## Installation

+You need a sixel supporting terminal emulator (I use [foot](https://codeberg.org/dnkl/foot))

 ### linux